-Your Information Security Policy must address the mushrooming size of the physical Internet, the ever-increasing volume of data being squeezed through it, and the wider range of information security.
+Writing Information Security Policy must address the mushrooming size of the physical Internet, the ever-increasing volume of data being squeezed through it, and the wider range of information security.
 When you say “computer security”, what comes to mind most often are external threats: hackers, malware, viruses, botnets.
 But when you look at computer and IT trends, new technologies — mobile devices, social networking, and the like — pose a much greater threat to the integrity of your company.
-So, what are the best ways to secure your information?
+What should you write in your information security policy?

 Old computer technology is less secure than new technology.
 Newer technology implements the latest tools (like intrusion protection), so one of the best things you can do to create an Information Security Policy is to secure your information and protect your business is to use the latest technology.

 In fact, you should develop a technology life cycle plan for all of your computer hardware and software assets.
 Consider replacing computers after four years; budget 25% each year for new technology to replace the old.

 This one is really simple: make sure your computers, servers, wi-fi connections, etc., all have password protection.
 Adding open devices and connections to your network is just inviting trouble, but there are a few ways your business can improve cybersecurity.

 Close those connections now, using unique passwords for each user.
 Use strong, complex passwords, as many security professionals (and companies like Microsoft) have been recommending for some time.
 Your IT Security Policies should require passwords be replaced every month or every quarter.
 Lock out an account after “n” failed login attempts.
 Disable past employee accounts immediately.

 Everyone I talk to says they have a back-up plan and, of course, they perform backups, but are their servers backed up frequently enough?
 And what about individual PCs – do they have data or apps that aren’t on the servers?
 Are they backed up, ever?
 Should they be?